Not registered? Sign up now

 Shiver me timbers - The Studio has been taken over by pirates!
 Release your inner pirate with a range of craft activities inspired by Jonny Duddle's The Pirate Cruncher Artist Residency.
 Design your own sea monster, dress up your own pirate in a weird and wacky costume and use props and costumes to make you feel more at home on the high seas.

 All drop-in activities are included in your admission fee and change on a weekly basis, check out our ‘What’s On’ calendar for all our themed weeks and weekends.

-The Creation Station is often used by school groups during term time, but don't worry, our creative craft activities are always available elsewhere in the building.
+Please Note: The Studio is often used by school groups during term time, but don't worry, our creative craft activities are always available elsewhere in the building.

 Put your feet up and relax in our family-friendly cafe with a selection of hot and cold drinks, sandwiches, wraps and soups as well as a delicious range of cakes and buns.
 Entry to the café is FREE and with stunning views of the Ouseburn and its wildlife this is the perfect place to refuel during your visit.